MrCNeale/mrcneale.github.io/_posts/2014-06-09-watchlist-mobile-app-to-monitor-hosts-and-vms-in-vsphere.md

 ---
 layout: post
-title: Watchlist : Mobile app to monitor hosts and VMS in vSphere
+title: Watchlist - Mobile app to monitor hosts and VMS in vSphere
+excerpt: Mobile apps for vSphere
+tags:
+- vSphere
+- Mobile
+- App
-date: 2014-06-09 22:28
+date: 2014-06-09T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [Uncategorized]
 ---
 Whilst searching around I spotted an app is never used from VMware in the Play store.